VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData/Readme.md

       starting on line 1202791 and ending at line 1202817) within the file `LYON_8EME_2009/LYON_8EME_BATI_2009.gml` of [LYON_1ER_2009.zip](https://download.data.grandlyon.com/files/grandlyon/localisation/bati3d/LYON_1ER_2009.zip)
     - 2012 intall: autre type
- * Linear ring not closed on import of 3DCityDB
+ * Also note that when importing similar CityGML data with the [3DCityDB importer](https://github.com/3dcitydb/importer-exporter) into a database, the importer complains with quite a few `Linear ring not closed` warning messages.

 ### Undocummented additional data (?)
 Some information, provided in the form a generic attribute (`<gen:stringAttribute ... >`, `<gen:intAttribute ...>`,